NiccoloPuccinelli/SEM/digital_mirror_docs/Documentation.md

 Uber [publicly shares](https://help.uber.com/riders/article/how-are-fares-calculated-/?nodeId=d2d43bbc-f4bb-4882-b8bb-4bd8acf03a9d) the factors that determine the pricing algorithm, which include the base fare, the service time, the miles driven, and the surge multiplier.
 The surge multiplier is a factor that adjusts the final price based on several dynamic factors, such as the time of day, weather conditions, the ratio between drivers and passengers, and traffic conditions.
 We implemented the pricing algorithm by referring to the information that is [publicly available](https://www.vatech.com/manuals/379746#).

-Further details on how the surge multiplier operates can be found under the section [Surge multiplier](#surge-multiplier).
+Further details on how the surge multiplier operates can be found under the section [Surge Multiplier](#surge-multiplier).

 ### Lyft